simplex-chat/simplex-chat/README.md

 ## For developers

-We plan that SimpleX platform will grow into the platform for any distributed Internet applications, allowing to build any services that people can access via chat, with custom web-based UI widgets that anybody with a basic HTML/CSS/JavaScript knowledge can create in a few hours.
+We plan that the SimpleX platform will grow into the platform supporting any distributed Internet application.
+This will allow you to build any service that people can access via chat, with custom web-based UI widgets that anybody with basic HTML/CSS/JavaScript knowledge can create in a few hours.

 You already can: